David R. Meldrum, MD

 “The measure of intelligence is the ability to change.” - Albert Einstein.
 If you’re not changing, you’re not growing.

 IVF has been one of the most rapidly developing disciplines in medicine.
 Over the 34 years that I directed the University of California Comprehensive Course on In vitro Fertilization and Embryo Transfer our primary focus during three full days of lectures was to impart every clinical detail from beginning to end.
 However, certain “Mega-trends” gradually impacted the interest in and need for that focus.
 The most prominent has been the consolidation of IVF into large groups, spurred on by venture capital investments and the interest of older originators of small IVF practices to recoup their substantial investments needed to develop those smaller practices.
 Consequently those coming out of training have been content with simply following group protocols and saving any free time for their families (which I can hardly fault having missed so much time with our family while developing my practice).
-Further mega-trends have been the decision by organizations to not give out email lists to protect their members’ privacy and time and improved blocking of potentially unwanted emails by servers.
+Further mega-trends have been the decision by organizations to not give out email lists to protect their members’ privacy, and improved blocking of potentially unwanted emails by servers.
 As time passed from those changes more and more of the younger trainees who would be more interested in attending such a course were no longer getting notices of courses such as ours.
-Yes, we could have struggled to regroup and tried to change course content, but 34 years was a very good run and there is a lot to be said for accepting change and stopping the course at its peak rather than trying to make it into something entirely new.
+Yes, we could have struggled to regroup and tried to change course content, but 34 years was a very good run and there is a lot to be said for accepting change and stopping the course at its peak, rather than trying to make it into something entirely new.
 Having now finally retired, this website is also changing its focus.
 Claudia and I realized that we have had a unique number and variety of experiences and adventures and together with my passion for photography we have written an eBook entitled:

 “Lessons From a Lifetime of Adventures” - 1 ½ pilots, 2 divers, and a healthy gourmet cook.